deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18860/index.md

 > </details>

-> The table presents the performance comparison of different models and decoding methods on several faithfulness evaluation tasks, highlighting the best performing model for each task and model size.
+> The table presents the performance comparison of different LLMs and decoding methods on various faithfulness evaluation tasks, highlighting the best performing model for each task and base model.

 {{< table-caption >}}